-Yes, its magnesium time Strong Body warriors.
+Yes, it’s magnesium time Strong Body warriors.
 Supplements and protein shakes are always a craze in the fitness world.
 Today we introduce to you magnesium and all its fantastic benefits!
 BCAA’s, Creatine and Zinc are among the top ‘supplements’ that many athletes take but what about magnesium?
-If you have heard of magnesium before you should still be asking yourself just how important the supplement is and are you getting enough magnesium in your daily diet?
+If you have heard of magnesium before, you should still be asking yourself just how important the supplement is and whether you are getting enough in your daily diet?
 New research suggests that even small shortfalls in magnesium intake can inhibit athletic performance.

 Before we look at the benefits of this beautiful element lets educate ourselves on what it is.